quixai/Codemasters-F1-2019-telemetry-bridge/README.md

-# Codemasters-F1-2019-telemetry-bridge
+# Codemasters F1 2019 telemetry bridge
-Codemaster F1 2019 telemetry bridge app to send car telemetry to Quix platform
+A service that runs on your local machine to bridge telemetry data from the F1 racing game to the Quix platform